himedlooff/doxray/README.md

 #### YAML structure

 There are two YAML structures that will help you get the most out of Dox-ray.
-Using them will allow you to take advantage of the slugify and color palette processors.
+Using them will allow you to take advantage of the Slugify and Color Palette processors.

 The first supported structure is to add properties directly to the Dox-ray